Shi12056/Shi12056.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student in Economics (Statistics) from Guanghua School of Management, Peking University, under the supervision of [Prof. Hansheng Wang](https://en.gsm.pku.edu.cn/faculty/hansheng/).
+I am currently a Ph.D. student in Statistics from Guanghua School of Management, Peking University, under the supervision of [Prof. Hansheng Wang](https://en.gsm.pku.edu.cn/faculty/hansheng/).
 If you want to reach me, please email me at `jxshi0stat@gmail.com` .

 Education